-the computerised job evaluation system (Gauge) produces a Job Overview Document as a summary of the information captured during the evaluation process.
+The computerised job evaluation system (CoSLA Gauge 'Evaluator' software) produces a Job Overview Document as a summary of the information captured during the evaluation process.
 This is different in style and content from job profiles and person specifications.

-Job Evaluation

-process of systematically identifying the critical elements of the job, the necessary knowledge, skills, abilities and other personal characteristics required by the way of Job Profiles, Person Specifications, Job Evaluation Request Form and Interview to determine the evaluation outcome of the job using the SJC JE Scheme.
+Job Evaluation Process of systematically identifying the critical elements of the job, the necessary knowledge, skills, abilities and other personal characteristics required by the way of Job Profiles, Person Specifications, Job Evaluation Request Form and Interview to determine the evaluation outcome of the job using the SJC JE Scheme.